Zarina Muhammad

 Biography

-Zarina Muhammad is an artist, educator and researcher whose practice reconsiders oral histories, ethnographic writing and historiographies of Southeast Asia.
-Working across performance, text, installation, ritual, sound and moving image, she explores ecocultural cosmologies, identity, mythmaking and spectral landscapes.
+Zarina Muhammad is an artist, educator, and researcher whose practice reconsiders oral histories, ethnographic writing, and Southeast Asian historiographies.
+Working across performance, text, installation, ritual, sound, and moving image, she explores ecocultural cosmologies, identity, mythmaking, and spectral landscapes.
 Her long-term project examines the region’s shifting relationships with ritual magic, polysensoriality and the immaterial within global modernity.
 Her work has been featured internationally, including at biennales in Houston, Diriyah, Singapore, Lahore and Gwangju.
 In 2022, she received the IMPART Art Prize.See their work at the Festival

 This website uses cookies to ensure you get the best experience.
 View our privacy policy